-- 1. This thesis gives a detailed analysis of the impact of DRAM refresh delays on the predictability for embedded systems with timing constraints and in particular hard real-time systems.
+- This paper gives a detailed analysis of the impact of DRAM refresh delays on the predictability for embedded systems with timing constraints and in particular hard real-time systems.
 It identifies the sources that affect response times when the accesses to DRAM by the processor are not synchronized with DRAM controller activity. - 2.
 We show that most commonly used analytical method to estimate the delay due to DRAM refreshes on WCET of tasks is insufficient in the presence of preemptions. - 3.
 Two novel approaches to mitigate the impact of DRAM refresh are developed.
 The basic idea behind both approaches is to remove the asynchronous nature of hardware DRAM refreshes.
 By modeling and realizing DRAM refresh as a periodic task in software and performing the refresh operations in burst mode, delays due to refreshes can be isolated from application execution. (i) The first method disables hardware auto-refresh in favor of a purely software-based refresh task. (ii) The second method combines hardware and software based approaches in a hybrid scheme.
 Here, the software initiates hardware refresh in burst mode at regularly scheduled and well-defined intervals for a fixed duration of time. - 4.
-We show that these new methods also result reduced DRAM power consumption by about 5% due to a lower number of row precharges. - 5.
-Both approaches to mitigate refresh unpredictability have been implemented on multiple hardware platforms, and the pros and cons of each in terms of performance, overhead and predictability are discussed and experimentally evaluated.
+We show that these new methods also result reduced DRAM power consumption by about 5% due to a lower number of row precharges.